neicnordic/neic-sda/docs/connection.rst

 It is necessary to agree on the format of the messages exchanged between Central EGA and any Local EGAs.
 Central EGA's messages are JSON-formatted.

+The JSON schemas can be found in: https://github.com/neicnordic/sda-pipeline/tree/master/schemas

 When a ``Submission Inbox`` sends a message to CentralEGA it contains the
 following: